 I love working with people & I love being out in nature so I have found my passion.
 Not only does the work we do improve the lives of our participants (and it turns out that all ages from toddlers to retired people can benefit) but it has had a massive positive impact on my life too.
 I feel incredibly lucky to have found a job that I’d do for free and yet be able to earn a living from it.

-My interest in, and care for the environment was instilled in me at an early age by my parents, and led me to read Environmental Studies BSc (Hons) at University, and I wish to pass on this passion about the natural world to others.
+My interest in, and care for, the environment was instilled in me at an early age by my parents, and led me to read Environmental Studies BSc.
+(Hons) at University, and I wish to pass on this passion about the natural world to others.
+I began my Forest School training in 2014 when I was volunteering on a Forest School programme with children from a local primary school.
 I feel that it is essential for children and young people to get active outdoors throughout the year, away from screens and technology, and through forest school become good team-players, confident and resilient individuals, who get along with others.

 I have always enjoyed spending time in the outdoors, whether camping (in my camper van) or hiking.
 I studied French which led me into a career in publishing, however a few years ago I became very bored with looking at the computer and started volunteering on Forest School sessions.
 Soon I was offered the opportunity to train as a Forest School leader and since then I have never looked back!